sumamovva/sumamovva.github.io/README.md

 <br>
 Just type in sumamovva.github.io in the search bar!

 P.S.
-Please click on the navigation bar (upper right corner) after clicking on either project (PatientTracker or Synastry).
+Please check out the navigation bar (upper right corner) after clicking on either project (PatientTracker or Synastry).

 <b>Frameworks Used</b>
 <br>